 Sometimes jewelry comes with a story that might not be exactly true — grandma’s diamonds are actually zirconium and gold is actually plated.
-If you are going to sell, you want to be armed with the truth about your jewelry, especially the quality of your diamonds, so getting an appraisal is important.
+If you are going to sell, you want to be armed with the truth about your jewelry, especially the quality of your diamonds, so getting jewellery & diamond appraisal services in Toronto, ON is important.

 Paying for an appraisal might not be in the cards, especially if you need a quick sale.
 If you think your diamond is worth less than around $2,000, you can often have it appraised for free by a pawn broker or a diamond buyer.
 It’s a good idea to take it to a few places to get a second and third opinion.
 Further, if your jewelry is made of gold, you can check what the current prices are online.

 There is the saying that something is only worth what another is willing to pay.
 Even after your appraisal, remember that you are not guaranteed that amount.
 There are other things to consider like the state of the markets, the time of year, and whether the pieces are in style or outdated.

 In order to have reasonable expectations, do some market research yourself.
 Look at online marketplace sites to get an idea of what price similar pieces are fetching.

 3. Consider your buyer

 There are several options here: pawn shops, private sales, and diamond and jewelry buyers.
 Each have their benefits and drawbacks as follows:

 This is the riskiest and least recommended option, however it might be suitable if time is a factor.
 Remember that if someone is buying your diamond, it is often so that they can make a profit of it themselves, which is doubly true for pawn shops.
 While the sale might be quick, the dealer will take a large cut, while trying to undervalue the diamond to you.
 Proceed with caution.